parledoct/sousrir/README.md

 #### 3.5 Use your own DTW search functions

-The primary reason this package is written in R instead of python is because we rely heavily on the IncDTW R package to shortlist the best location(s) to do full DTW searches on, which are computationally expensive over a large search manifest.
+The primary reason this package is written in R instead of Python is because we rely heavily on the IncDTW R package to shortlist the best location(s) to do full DTW comparisons on, which are computationally expensive over a large search manifest.

 While the IncDTW R package helps with shortlisting, its other DTW-related functionality is relatively limited compared to the `dtw` package (which has both R and Python versions).
 For example, as of April 2021, the `IncDTW` package does not implement the `SymmetricP1` step function ([Sakoe & Chiba, 1978](https://doi.org/10.1109/TASSP.1978.1163055)).
 So we shortlist the top match using the `rundtw` function from the IncDTW package and then calculate a score for that top match using the `dtw` function from the dtw package.